sveltejs/kit/.changeset/many-cats-breathe.md

 "@sveltejs/kit": patch
 ---

-fix: Add warning for form action responses lost without SSR
+fix: warn when form action responses are lost because SSR is off